justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 </details>

-### I chose Arch Linux b/c it was one of the distros to use a 5.1+ (5.4.72-1-lts, currently) kernel, which Intel states is required for wifi ax cards.
+### I chose Arch Linux b/c it was one of the distros to use a 5.1+ (5.4.72-1-lts, at time of install) kernel, which Intel states is required for wifi ax cards.

 ### After a lot of pain and closely, but not comprehensively, reading the ArchWiki docs, I was able to finally boot to a lighter weight plasma-desktop.
 I re-did the install 2 more times to ensure I started to understand some of what I was doing.
 I then went ahead and just installed full Plasma, which I'm very glad I did.
 The Dell handles this desktop environment very well.
 I have a dual monitor setup, and plasma came with everything.
 Plasma-desktop didn't come with "out-of-the-box" dual monitor work (or at least one of the packages didn't).